tkortekaas/rrule_generator/README.md

 ```

 The current version of the widget has 8 text delegates that you can already use.
 One in English, one in Dutch, one in
-Turkish, French, Danish, Finnish, Bulgarian, German, Spanish, and one in Indonesian.
-You can easily create your own
+Turkish, French, Danish, Finnish, Bulgarian, German, Spanish, Slovenian, Italian, and one in Indonesian.
+You can easily
-ones as well!
+create your own ones as well!